On determinants involving $(\frac{j+k}p)\pm(\frac{j-k}p)$: Introduction

 Let $p$ be an odd prime, and let $(\frac{.}{p})$ be the Legendre symbol.
 In 1956, Lehmer \cite{L} found all the eigenvalues of the matrices

 where $m$ is an integer and $a,b,c,d$ are complex numbers.
 Lehmer's work was extended by Carlitz \cite{C} in 1959.
 In 2004, motivated by coding theory, Chapman \cite{C04} evaluated the determinants

 and by using tools including Dirichlet's class number formula.
-Chapman's conjecture on the value of his ``evil" determinant $|(\f{j-k}p)|_{0\ls j,k\ls (p-1)/2}$ was confirmed by Vsemirnov \cite{V12,V13} in 2012-2013 via quadratic Gauss sums and matrix decomposition; recently Wang, Wu and Ni \cite{WWN} extended this by evaluating Sun's guess (cf. \cite{S24}) on the value of the determinant
+Chapman's conjecture on the value of his ``evil" determinant $|(\f{j-k}p)|_{0\ls j,k\ls (p-1)/2}$ was confirmed by Vsemirnov \cite{V12,V13} in 2012-2013 via quadratic Gauss sums and matrix decomposition; recently Wang, Wu and Ni \cite{WWN} extended this by evaluating